Catafalque: Notable catafalques

 Other than religious leaders such as popes, famous people have lain in state or been carried in procession to their burial place on a catafalque.

+Michelangelo

+The most notable Italian catafalque was the one designed for Michelangelo by his fellow artists in 1564.

 Voltaire

 Thirteen years after his death, the remains of Voltaire were transferred on a catafalque to the Panthéon in Paris, a building dedicated to the great men of the French nation.
 It bore the inscription: "Poet, philosopher, historian, he made a great step forward in the human spirit.
 He prepared us to become free."